Our country boasts an extraordinary cultural and natural heritage, which presents us to the rest of the world as a superpower of beauty and culture.

-To date, UNESCO has inscribed a total of 1121 sites on the World Heritage List (869 cultural sites, 213 natural sites and 39 mixed sites) present in 167 countries around the world.
-Italy and China have the largest number of UNESCO World Heritage sites: 55 sites.
+To date, UNESCO has inscribed a total of 1154 sites on the World Heritage List (897 cultural sites, 218 natural sites and 39 mixed sites) present in 167 countries around the world.
+Italy has the largest number of UNESCO World Heritage sites: 58 sites.

 Intangible Cultural Heritage

 In 2007, Italy signed the Convention for the Safeguarding of the Intangible Cultural Heritage, adopted by UNESCO in 2003.
 The definition of “intangible cultural heritage” covers an extraordinary set of living traditions, customs, knowledge and practices that are passed down from generation to generation: language and other oral expressions and traditions, performing arts, social practices, rituals and festivals, traditional crafts, expertise and practices regarding nature and the universe.
 Conserving this heritage is essential in preserving the countless nuances of cultural diversity in the face of globalisation, helping to nurture mutual respect and intercultural dialogue.

 To date, UNESCO has recognised 629 intangible cultural assets in 139 countries around the world.